AnasAli30/Monado-twist/README.md

-# Monado Twist - Spin to Earn Game
+# Monad Twist - Spin to Earn Game

-Monado Twist is a modern, purple-themed "spin to earn" dApp built on Monad, featuring a beautiful animated spinner, wallet integration, backend spin/reward logic, and a smart contract vault for winnings.
+Monad Twist is a modern, purple-themed "spin to earn" dApp built on Monad, featuring a beautiful animated spinner, wallet integration, backend spin/reward logic, and a smart contract vault for winnings.
 Users can spin to win MON tokens, buy extra spins, share to earn spins, and track their winnings on a leaderboard.

 ## Features